martius-lab/cluster_utils/README.md

 This code has been powering my cluster runs since 2017.
 It has grown ever since and now it is a proper monster.
 Enjoy :).

+## Main features

+A non-exhaustive list of features is the following:

+* **Automatic condor usage** Jobs are submitted, monitored (with error reporting), and cleaned up in an automated and highly customizable way.

+* **Integrated with git**.
+Jobs are run from a `git clone` with customizable branch and commit number.

+* **PDF & CSV reporting**.
+Both grid search and optimization produce a pdf report with the specification, basic summaries, and plots.

+* **Advanced setting handling**.
+Cluster utils offer a customized settings system based on JSON.
+Pointers within the JSON file and to other JSON files are supported.

+* **A LOT OF ADDITIONAL SWEETNESS**.
+Most are demonstrated in the examples.
+Also, read the code ;).

 ## Documentation

 A more detailed documentation is included in the `docs/` folder of the repository.